Architectural Visualization Studio

 The short answer is yes.

-A higher rendering resolution is required for larger and more detailed renderings that show big commercial buildings (see examples) or skyscrapers (see examples).
+A higher rendering resolution is required for larger and more detailed renderings that show big commercial renderings or skyscraper renderings.
 Therefore, for those intricate and detailed renderings, a higher parameter will provide a higher-quality product.
 Without a high resolution, your renderings may not be capable of displaying all the critical details.

 Aside from the quality of a rendering on screen, a higher 3D resolution will also impact how many details will be in larger print as the upsizing possibility of an image is directly correlated with image resolution.